Ernest Holmes: Religious Science/Science of Mind

 After leading small private meetings throughout the city, in 1916 Holmes was invited to speak at the Metaphysical Library in Los Angeles.
 This led him to repeat engagements, and on a nationwide tour.
 In 1919 he published his first book, The Creative Mind, and after almost a decade of touring, Holmes committed to remaining in the L.A. area to complete his major work, The Science of Mind.
 It was published in 1926.

 That year Holmes started speaking each Sunday morning in a theatre in the Ambassador Hotel that seated 625.
 In November 1927, they moved to the 1,295-seat Ebell Theatre.
 Subsequently, Holmes' lectures continued moving to ever-larger spaces, including the Biltmore Hotel, and the Wiltern Theatre, which seats more than 2800.
 In February 1927, Holmes incorporated the Institute of Religious Science and School of Philosophy, Inc., and later that year he began publishing Science of Mind magazine.
-In 1935 he reincorporated his organization as the Institute of Religious Science and philosophy, and in 1954 it was reestablished again as a religious organization called the Church of Religious Science.
+In 1935 he reincorporated his organization as the Institute of Religious Science and Philosophy, and in 1954 it was reestablished again as a religious organization called the Church of Religious Science.

 Today his Science of Mind/Religious Science teachings are continued by the Centers for Spiritual Living, the Affiliated New Thought Network, the Global Religious Science Ministries, Independent Religious Science ministries, and other organizations.
 In 2015, his books Creative Mind and Creative Mind and Success were narrated by Hillary Hawkins and published in audiobook form.

 Philosophy

 Holmes taught New Thought in a Christian context in his church.
 The primary teaching of New Thought is that physical form is created by a Universal Mind, or God, which manifests—or literally reflects—the dominant belief system of all living persons.
 In his book, The Science of Mind, Holmes described this God-force as follows:

 Holmes argued that human beings have access to the power of this Universal Mind by directing their thoughts—in particular, their beliefs about the present or the future.
 In his book, he described this as follows:

 In his book, The Science of Mind, Holmes explains how it is possible to direct this power by controlling one's thoughts.
 A sustained belief in a particular outcome will invariably create that outcome.
 In other words, good events proceed from a belief in good.
 Evil events proceed from a belief in evil.
 In The Science of Mind, Holmes emphasized the importance of only focusing on good:

-To get results, Holmes emphasized that it was necessary to think one specific thought, with complete certainty.
+In order to get results, Holmes emphasized that it was necessary to think one specific thought, with complete certainty.
 If one is continually thinking different thoughts, the Universal Mind will not have a dominant belief that it can manifest, or create, in the physical world.
 Holmes explained this idea as follows, in his book, Creative Mind: